 Educational Studies and History Double Major

-The main research I have been a part of is the Lincoln Studies Project with the Education Department.
-My job, as of the moment, is to condense a book of different quotes from the Lincoln-Douglas Debates so that a teacher can teach them in a more systematic way.
+The main research I have been a part of is the Lincoln Studies Project with the Educational Studies Department.
+My job is to condense a book of different quotes from the Lincoln-Douglas Debates so that a teacher can teach them in a more systematic way.
 It's a lot to go through, but the end product is what I am hoping to see flourish soon.
 Outside of that, I have the opportunity to work with Professor Hord on the second edition of his book.
-(Photo right: Jamal Nelson, right, and Alejandro Varela discuss their new study guide for the Lincoln Studies Center.)

 How would you describe campus life at Knox?